nabinpurbey03/nabinpurbey03/README.md

-# 👋 Hi, I am Nabin Purbey
+#  Hi 👋, I am Nabin Purbey
 ## A student of Information Technology and Mangement
 - 👀 I’m interested in Android Development and Web Development.
 - 🌱 I’m currently learning Computer Science and IT Mnagement.